oktadev/okta-blog/_source/_posts/2020-09-28-how-to-authenticate-with-saml-in-aspnet-core-and-csharp.md

   },
 ```

 In this example, you are pulling your SAML settings from the IDP’s metadata.
-This is a great feature of SAML that allows you to pull a config from the source rather than have to copy each setting, and the signing certificate, into your code.
+This is a great feature of SAML that allows you to pull a config from the source rather than having to copy each setting, and the signing certificate, into your code.

 ## Configure An IDP

 You have added all of code that is required to implement SAML support to your Service Provider application.
 To test, you will need an Identity Provider.
-[Okta](developer.okta.com) is the single best identity platform on the market and supports SAML, as well as Open ID Connect and other standards.
+[Okta](developer.okta.com) is the single best identity platform on the market and supports SAML, as well as OpenID Connect and other standards.
 If you have not created a free Okta developer tenant, do so at [developer.okta.com](developer.okta.com).

 Log in to your Okta tenant, switch to the **admin portal**, and switch to the **classic UI** if you are in the developer UI.